 Veggies – I wanted to address veggies again.
 All the mild wood works well to cook vegetables, but we recommend less is more.
 Just by baking your vegetables in a well-seasoned smoker, you will get the addition of smoked flavors.

 So, feel free to add some smoke but go light to start and you will still be happy with your veggies.
 Then, next cook, you can add more smoke to match your taste.

 Hickory – Bacon or fatty pork

 Maple – Pork, beef ribs, or poultry

 Cherry – Fish or mixed woods for baby back ribs

 Your fuel can come in many different cuts or as some people refer to as configurations.
 Each cut has a different performance and use.
 Picking the right wood cut will make a massive difference in how your smoker performs.

-Large pieces of wood are good for large smokers when you desire long burn times, but you need to make sure they get lit good and fast to prevent off-tasting smoke.
-Small pieces of wood or chips can burn too fast, yielding great smoke for a few minutes then burning out quickly resulting in a drop in temperature.
+Large pieces of wood are good for large smokers when you desire long burn times, but you need to make sure they get lit well and fast to prevent off-tasting smoke.
+Small pieces of wood or chips can burn too fast, yielding great smoke for a few minutes and then burning out quickly resulting in a drop in temperature.

 Large pieces of wood are split into four or more pieces that might be great for a campfire.
 Pieces of wood this large will need to be split into small pieces for a smoker.
 What most people would consider as kindling is the perfect size for an offset charcoal smoker.